Morning, Wednesday, 6th February 2019

 THIS EVENT IS CPD CERTIFIED

-This timely seminar focuses on latest developments in tackling antimicrobial resistance (AMR) in England - with the 2013-2018 UK AMR Strategy due to complete soon.
+This timely conference focuses on latest developments in tackling antimicrobial resistance (AMR) in England.

-Delegates will also discuss the next steps for strengthening international collaboration on AMR, which is highlighted as a main strand of the UK biological security strategy - and follows £30m funding made available by the Government to support the global fight against AMR.
+There will also be discussion on the next steps for strengthening international collaboration on AMR, which is highlighted as a main strand of the UK biological security strategy - and follows £30m funding made available by the Government to support the global fight against AMR.